uofa-cmput404/uofa-cmput404.github.io/content/labsignments/heroku.md

 After logging in, you should see both a `MultipleChoiceQuestion` and `MultipleChoiceOption` link.

-#### TASK - Create Some Example Multiple Choice Questions
+#### TASK - Create Example Multiple Choice Questions

-TODO TODO TODO
+The admin panel lets us view our model data in a visual way, however we havent't created any new data!
+In the admin panel, click "+ Add" next to `MultipleChoiceQuestion` and create an example multiple choice question.
+Similarly, do the same process for `MultipleChoiceOption`, except to create options for the `MultipleChoiceQuestion`.

+**Your task** is to create some example `MultipleChoiceQuestion` and `MultipleChoiceOption` objects in the admin panel.
+This will be important later on as we create our poll application!

 ### Working with Views